 Listing 19-6: Using unsafe code in the implementation of the split_at_mut function

-Recall from the “Slices” section in Chapter 4 that slices are a pointer to some data and the length of the slice.
-We use the len method to get the length of a slice, and the as_mut_ptr method to access the raw pointer of a slice.
+Recall from “Slices” in Chapter 4 on page XX that slices are a pointer to some data and the length of the slice.
+We use the len method to get the length of a slice and the as_mut_ptr method to access the raw pointer of a slice.
 In this case, because we have a mutable slice to i32 values, as_mut_ptr returns a raw pointer with the type *mut i32, which we’ve stored in the variable ptr.

+prod: check & fill xref (ch4)

 We keep the assertion that the mid index is within the slice.
-Then we get to the unsafe code: the slice::from_raw_parts_mut function takes a raw pointer and a length and creates a slice.
+Then we get to the unsafe code: the slice::from_raw_parts_mut function takes a raw pointer and a length, and creates a slice.
 We use this function to create a slice that starts from ptr and is mid items long.
 Then we call the offset method on ptr with mid as an argument to get a raw pointer that starts at mid, and we create a slice using that pointer and the remaining number of items after mid as the length.

 The function slice::from_raw_parts_mut is unsafe because it takes a raw pointer and must trust that this pointer is valid.
 The offset method on raw pointers is also unsafe, because it must trust that the offset location is also a valid pointer.
-We therefore had to put an unsafe block around our calls to slice::from_raw_parts_mut and offset to be allowed to call them.
-We can tell, by looking at the code and by adding the assertion that mid must be less than or equal to len, that all the raw pointers used within the unsafe block will be valid pointers to data within the slice.
+Therefore, we had to put an unsafe block around our calls to slice::from_raw_parts_mut and offset so we could call them.
+By looking at the code and by adding the assertion that mid must be less than or equal to len, we can tell that all the raw pointers used within the unsafe block will be valid pointers to data within the slice.
 This is an acceptable and appropriate use of unsafe.

 Note that we don’t need to mark the resulting split_at_mut function as unsafe, and we can call this function from safe Rust.
-We’ve created a safe abstraction to the unsafe code with an implementation of the function that uses unsafe code in a safe way because it creates only valid pointers from the data this function has access to.
+We’ve created a safe abstraction to the unsafe code with an implementation of the function that uses unsafe code in a safe way, because it creates only valid pointers from the data this function has access to.

 In contrast, the use of slice::from_raw_parts_mut in Listing 19-7 would likely crash when the slice is used.
 This code takes an arbitrary memory location and creates a slice ten thousand items long: